chaoss/wg-data-science/dataset/foundational-stats-research/Final_Research_Design_Report.md

 **Risk**
 - Difficulty having `topics`, `has_chat` as explanatory variables due to different data structures
+- Combining message states and topic distribution as states will results in very large independent variables.

 **Mitigation**
 - Drop `has_chat` from potential explanatory variables
+- We can resuse Independent Component Analysis (ICA) here to reduce the dimension
 ---

 ### Evaluate Model Performance